-Lossy compression and Lossless compression are the two terms broadly classified under data compression methods.
-The major difference between Lossy compression and Lossless compression is that lossy compression produces near match of the data after decompression whereas lossless produces exact original data.
-Data Compression is a technique of reducing the size of the data without significant loss of information.
+Lossy compression and Lossless compression are the two terms widely categorised under data compression methods.
+The major difference between Lossy compression and Lossless compression is that lossy compression produces a close match of the data after decompression whereas lossless creates exact original data.
+Data Compression is a method of lessening the size of the data without significant loss of information.

 Content: Lossy Compression Vs Lossless Compression

 |Basis for comparison||Lossy Compression||Lossless Compression|

 |Basic||Lossy compression is the family of data encoding method that utilizes imprecise estimates to represent the content.||Lossless compression is a group of data compression algorithms that permits the original data to be accurately rebuilt from the compressed data.|

 |Algorithm||Transform coding, DCT, DWT, fractal compression, RSSMS.||RLW, LZW, Arithmetic encoding, Huffman encoding, Shannon Fano coding.|